How to Celebrate Children’s Day in Japan

 Famous Koinobori Festivals around Japan

-Tokyo Tower (from late March – early May)
+Tokyo Tower (from late March-early May)

-You can see special collaboration at Tokyo Tower where 333 carp streamers fly around the symbolic tower of Tokyo.
+You can see a special collaboration at Tokyo Tower where 333 carp streamers fly around the symbolic tower of Tokyo.
 The number of carp represents the height of Tokyo Tower, which fascinates visitors with different colors and sizes.
 It also features a giant pacific saury called Sanma in Japanese.
 It is recognized as a symbol of hope and love for Ofunato city in Iwate prefecture which was affected by the earthquake in 2011.

 Get tickets to the main observatory deck of Tokyo Tower